MyriaCore/pandoc-mermaid-filter/README.md

 By setting the environment variable `PUPPETEER_CFG`, you can pass a custom configuration file to `mermaid` (`-p` option).

+Also, there is a `MERMAID_THEME` environment variable that gives you control over what themes will be used.

 ### Troubleshoot

 I've had to install the mermaid CLI locally instead of globally.
 See https://github.com/mermaidjs/mermaid.cli/issues/16